ashleydavis/highstock-yahoo-demo/README.md

 Note that `resizeChart` is still used to adjust the chart size after the window is resized, but it is no longer needed to set the chart's initial size.

+## Azure deployment (new 04-04-2016)

+After moving from a public CORS proxy to my own proxy server I needed somewhere to host the [live demo](http://highstock-yahoo-demo.azurewebsites.net/).
+I decide to deploy it as an [Azure](https://en.wikipedia.org/wiki/Microsoft_Azure) *Web App*, on the lowest tier that's basically free which is useful for this kind of demo.

+When I was learnign how to deploy a Node.js app to Azure I built two small examples.
+The [first and simplest example](https://github.com/ashleydavis/simple-azure-deployment-test) demonstrates how to roll out the simplest possible web page to an Azure Web App.
+The [second example](https://github.com/ashleydavis/nodejs-azure-deployment-test) shows how to deploy out a simple Node.js app to Azure.

 ## Conclusion

 Through this post I have introduced [Data-Forge](https://github.com/real-serious-games/data-forge-js) and the [Investment Tracker](http://investment-tracker.cloudapp.net/).
 Data-Forge is an open-source data analysis and transformation toolkit.
 The Investment Tracker is platform for financial analysis and automation.
 Both are prototypes and work in progress and I'll appreciate constructive criticism.